brokechubb/jakeybot-degen/docs/DISCORD_USER_GUIDE.md

 - Ensure Memory tool is enabled: `/feature Memory`
 - Try sharing some information first
 - Check if the bot has database access
+- Use `/memory_debug` to check system status

+**Reminders not working:**

+- Check database connection with `/memory_debug`
+- Verify the reminder was set correctly
+- Ensure the bot has permission to send messages

 ### **Getting Help**